-Those eye-popping plays seem like an excellent place to start Joseph’s 2022 NFL Draft scouting report.
+Joseph made a name for himself in the 2020 college football season with some eye-popping plays.
+These seem like an excellent place to start Joseph’s 2023 NFL Draft scouting report.

 Joseph was courted by multiple Ivy League programs, a testament to his intelligence.
-While being clever doesn’t always equate to football intelligence, it certainly does in the Northwestern safety’s case.
+While being clever doesn’t always equate to football intelligence, it certainly does in the Notre Dame safety’s case.
 Joseph displays superb play-recognition skills and can often be seen directing his teammates to make pre-snap adjustments.

 Areas for improvement

 At this point, there are substantially more positives to Joseph’s scouting report than negatives.
 However, there are areas for improvement.

 I didn’t mention his tackling ability above, but Joseph showcases physicality whenever called into action.
 That said, he can sometimes be guilty of an overzealous approach.
 When flying around the field, he needs to take a more measured approach to some plays to ensure that he doesn’t miss the ball carrier and give up unnecessary additional yardage.